Olayemi3101/Road-Traffic-Accidents-Analysis/README.md

 - Most accidents occurred in urban areas, mainly involving car drivers.
 - Large cities were identified as accident hotspots.
 - Many accidents happened in 30 mph zones, showing risks at lower speeds.
-- Driver behavior and heavy traffic were the main causes, not weather conditions.
+- Driver behaviour and heavy traffic were the main causes, not weather conditions.
 - Most accidents at 86% are slight in severity.

 ### Monthly Accident Trends
-- November recorderd the highest number of accidents (29,095).
+- November recorded the highest number of accidents (29,095).
 - Shorter daylight, increased commuting, and busy periods in autumn and winter contribute to higher accident rates.

 ### Effect of light condition
 - Most casualties (304,962) occurred during daylight when roads are busiest.
 - Good visibility during the day does not always prevent accidents, dur to human behaviour.
-- The least casualities (1,538) occurred in unlit darkness.
+- The least casualties (1,538) occurred in unlit darkness.

 ### Weather's Impact
 - Most accidents occurred during clear weather conditions not in poor weather conditions, contrary to common assumptions.